Ibrahim-2003/MyTourney/notes.md

         -Professional Google Workspace email address $6/month
             *Includes 30GB of Google Drive space
-            *Up to 100 participants in a Google Video call -> Website and database will be hosted on Heroku
+            *Up to 100 participants in a Google Video call -> Website and database will be hosted on DigitalOcean
-        <$50/month Standard Plan>
+        <$15/month Business Plan>
-        -Database must migrate from MySQL to Postgres -SSL certificates provided
+        -2GB RAM
+        -50GB Storage
+        -2TB Transfer
+        -1 vCPU
-        -Maximum of 20 connections to database with 10 million row limit -> CDN will be hosted with Amazon S3
+    -> CDN will be hosted with DigitalOcean Spaces
         <$5/month Basic Plan>
-        -Bucketeer addon on Heroku will connect the S3 CDN to the web app -Use a compression algorithm to reduce filesize of images -Cheapest Bucketeer option includes 5GB storage
+        -Connect the Spaces CDN to the web app using aws-sdk -250 GB of storage
+        -1TB of outbound transfer
+        -Unlimited uploads
+        -Unlimited spaces
     -> Email sending
         -Start with free SMTP email linked to professional Google Workspace email (https://www.courier.com/blog/how-to-send-emails-with-node-js)
             *Can upgrade to other standalone email service later as I have more money